 - Mind Manipulation: The Lord's superpower.
 He can control the mind of anybody he touches, and then the victims can propagate the control to those they touch too.
 Thus he can raise an army of minions rather easily.

 - Mistaken for Gay: John's father attempts to speak with his son (who does not know who he is), consist in telling him he's handsome and that he's glad to have met him.
 This leads said son to understand something else entirely.

 - Mix-and-Match Critters: There's a few weird creatures around, like sheeps with scorpion stinger, or Klaus' hogs with feathers.
 Rarely ever seen on screen, however.

 - Cecil, for Hoodwink.

 - Mique, for Eraste (although not entirely willingly).

-- Muggles: Called "civilians" here.
+- Muggles: Those without superpowers are called "civilians" here.

 - Mundane Utility: What about everybody's superpowers are mostly used for throughout the series.